tc39/proposal-iterator-helpers/README.md

 ### `.flatMap(mapperFn)`

 `.flatMap` takes a mapping function as an argument.
-It returns an iterator where each value, if it is an iterator, is flattened into a single iterator.
+It returns an iterator that produces all elements of the iterators produced by applying the mapping function to the elements produced by the underlying iterator.

 Returns an iterator of flat values.